slknight/listit/README.md

 # listit
 For use with the Voyager integrated Library System.
-PHP script that produces a books list with coverimages from a list of library barcodes.
+List It is a PHP script that produces a books list with coverimages from a list of library barcodes.
 The script is written for use in the CARLI environment, but can be customized for use outside the consortium.

 This application has only been tested in the LAMP environment.